-The Edut Biyehosef answers that Moshe asked Pharaoh that Bnei Yisrael be permitted to leave for only three days.
+The Edut Biyehosef answers that Moshe asked Pharaoh that Bnei Yisrael be THE P3 TREE MODEI permitted to leave for only three days.
 The Jews did not want to leave for such a short period of time.
 They surely did not want to go through the hassle of borrowing utensils and clothes from the Egyptians for only three days.

-G-d told Moshe to speak in the ears of the nation (דבר נא באזני העם) ...whisper to them that, in fact, you are never going to return.
-The reason to whisper was that Aviram, the Datan and Jewish informers, would pass on this piece of information to Pharaoh.
+G-d told Moshe to speak in the ears of the nation (דבר נא באזני העם) ... whisper to them that, in fact, you are never going to return.
+The reason to whisper was that Aviram.
+Datan and the Jewish informers, would pass on this piece of information to Pharaoh.
 The rest of the nation was told that this should remain a secret.
-For this reason, Datan Aviram did not leaveEgypt.
-They thought it was ridiculous to go through all the trouble of borrowing utensils and clothing from the Egyptians for just three days.
-And, because they did not know the truth that the Redemption had arrived, they were not liable for death in the plague of darkness.
+For this reason, Datan and Aviram did not leaveEgypt.
+Thev thought it was ridiculous to go through all the trouble of borrowing utensils and clothing from the Egyptians for just three days.
+And, because they did not know the truth that the Final Redemption had arrived, they were not liable for death in the plague of darkness.